-The facts in this case are undisputed.1 On April 20, 2013, the defendant in the underlying criminal case, Jack J. Walker II, appropriated metal of a value of at least five hundred dollars from Loren Chapin without the victim's consent and with the purpose to deprive the victim thereof.
+The facts in this case are undisputed.
+On April 20, 2012, the defendant in the underlying criminal case, Jesse S. Nelson, appropriated DVD movies of a value of at least five hundred dollars from Barnes and Noble bookstore without the victim's consent and with the purpose to deprive the victim thereof.
 Petition, p.
 3, ¶ 1.
-In the defendant's plea petition, he admitted that he "took scrap metal that didn't blong [sic] to me."
-Id.
-The defendant negotiated a plea agreement with Relator, Eric G. Zahnd, Platte County, Missouri Prosecuting Attorney, in which both the State and the defense recommended the defendant be sentenced to seven years in the Missouri Department of Corrections, with a suspended execution of that sentence and five years of probation.
-Petition, pp. 3-4, ¶ 2.
+The defendant negotiated a plea agreement with Relator, Eric G. Zahnd, Platte County, Missouri Prosecuting Attorney, in which both the State and the defense recommended the defendant be sentenced to three years in the Missouri Department of Corrections, with a suspended execution of that sentence and probation.
+Petition, p.
+3, ¶ 2.

-The defendant pleaded guilty to Count One of the Information, the class C felony of stealing metal worth more than \$500 pursuant that plea agreement on August 22, 2013,
+The defendant pleaded guilty to Count One of the Information, the class C felony of stealing DVD's worth more than \$500 pursuant that plea agreement on August 13, 2015, and the circuit court followed the recommendation of the parties.
+Petition, p.
+4, $\P$ 3.